cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 ```
 </div>

-**Installation**
+#### CRIU Installation

-Criu is installed with dependency to mod_lsapi-1.1 package.
+Criu is installed with dependency to mod_lsapi package.
 To activate it:

 1. Enable service and start it: